querkmachine/beeps.website/blog/2022-09-06-how-i-use-twitter.md

 I've never stopped using it in the fifteen years since.

 There's no denying that Twitter has had a massive impact on the world.
-Hashtags are everywhere, news breaks faster than on 24-hour news channels, and it's never been easier to complain to a supermarket about
+Hashtags are everywhere, news breaks faster than on 24-hour news channels, and it's never been easier to complain to a supermarket about the salad you just bought having frogs in it.

 But like much of social media and Big Tech&#8482;, that impact hasn't always been for the better.
 Twitter has made lots of questionable decisions over the years (NFTs, removing tweets from LGBTQIA+ activists, the simultaneous failure to flag or remove disinformation from far-right sources, Elon Musk, and more).